jasongoff/cloudresumechallenge/api.md

 # Chunk 2: Building the API
 ## Step 8 - The Database
- Page 82 - Time to learn DynamoDB!
+Page 83 - time to create the database!

+## Step 9 - The Lambda API

+## Step 10 - The Python Code

+## Step 13 - Source Control